AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

   * DNS and DHCP (do not forget to add IPv4 and IPv6 DNS servers to your router).
 Disable safe search.
   * For IP address name resolving, check [this section](#adguard-home-address-naming-resolution-using-the-router-freebox).
   * Docs/repo: https://github.com/hassio-addons/addon-adguard-home
+  * Add Google and Cloudflare DNS servers (both IPV4 and IPV6) as 2nd and 3rd options incase the self-hosted AdGuard Home breaks.
+  * Make heavy tests (Restart the server, restart HA, restart the router, cut the power off...) after setting AdGuard Home because if something breaks, you will not be able to access your home assistant.

 * [Cloudflared](https://github.com/homeassistant-apps/app-cloudflared) (Cloudflare Tunnel)